golsun/DialogRPT/README.md

 ## Data

 Traning dataset can be built with [this script](https://github.com/golsun/DialogRPT/blob/master/data.sh), which downloads raw data from [a third party dump](https://files.pushshift.io/reddit) and extract comparable pairs of comments for classification tasks.
-The expected file structure is illustrated [here](https://github.com/golsun/DialogRPT/blob/master/doc/data_file_structure.md).
 ```bash
 sh data.sh
 ```